top of page

 Pelmery's powers centres around poison.
 She can generate poisons to create lethal fields and even give her knights the ability to resist toxins.
 She can also control and shape poisons such as creating traps or weapons imbued with toxins.
 This ability allows her to assist her allies indirectly, such as contaminating big areas or neutralising threats without being confronted.
 Ultimately, she is the complete powerhouse, even rivaling the master over the sword domain, Teoritta.

 Pelmery was first introduced in episode 5 titled "Sentence: Defense Against Corruption at Mureed Fortress 1".
-She was shown during the Mureed Fortress defence arc as Xylo was returning to the fortress after preparing for the next operaion.
+She was shown during the Mureed Fortress defence arc as Xylo was returning to the fortress after preparing for the next operation.
 Then he was stopped by Hord Clivios, along with Pelmery by his side.
 This interaction was interesting, we got to see the goddess of poison, and she is everything her name suggests.

 Pelmery has a very distinctly poisonous appearance.
 Her hair seems almost stuck together, and her expression carries a calm, yet toxic aura that sets her apart from other goddesses.
 This look is uniquely hers and creates an opposite effect to that of the playful, lively demeanor of another goddesses like Teoritta.
 Despite her intimidating aura, the core personality trait of all goddesses, such as craving praise is still evident.
 During her interaction with Xylo, Pelmery asks Hord, "Was I useful in this mission?
 If you can, could you please say those words, ‘Well done’?"
 Hord then obliges, then pats her on the head.